 5.5.
 If the Applicant does not have the appropriate rights for the audiovisual work submitted for participation in the Competition, these Regulations apply to the relations between the Applicant and the Organizer in all cases except the Applicant’s omission.

 6. Requirements for the works

 6.1.
-Short animated films by any animation technique, created not earlier than 1 January 2016, are accepted.
-Animated series, trailers and clips will not be accepted for participation in the Contest.
+Short animated films by any animation technique, created not earlier than 1 January 2021, are accepted.
+Animated series, trailers and clips will not be accepted for participation in the Competition.

 — Information about the creative team and production studio, a brief description (synopsis) of the film;

 — Demo footage illustrating the work;